Nobel Prize in Chemistry awarded to 2 women scientists for work on genome editing

 Emmanuelle Charpentier and Jennifer A Doudna have discovered a tool that can be used to change the DNA of animals, plants and microorganisms.

-The Royal Swedish Academy of Sciences on Wednesday awarded the 2020 Nobel Prize in Chemistry to Emmanuelle Charpentier and Jennifer A Doudna for the development of a method for genome editing.
+The Royal Swedish Academy of Sciences on Wednesday awarded the 2020 Nobel Prize in Chemistry to Emmanuelle Charpentier of France and Jennifer A Doudna of the United States for the development of a method for genome editing.

 Charpentier and Doudna have discovered one of gene technology’s sharpest tools: the CRISPR/Cas9 genetic scissors, a statement on the Nobel Prize website said.
 “Using these, researchers can change the DNA of animals, plants and microorganisms with extremely high precision,” the statement added.
 “This technology has had a revolutionary impact on the life sciences, is contributing to new cancer therapies and may make the dream of curing inherited diseases come true.”